konflux-ci/architecture/book/index.md

 ## Service (Component) Context

-Each service that makes up StoneSoup is further decomposed in its document.
+Each service that makes up StoneSoup is further explained in its own document.

 - [GitOps Service](./gitops-service.md)
 - [Pipeline Service](./pipeline-service.md)